aymen-mouelhi/country-dictionary/README.md

 > Node.JS Country Descriptor

-This modules allows you to grab information about any country.
+This modules allows you to grab information about any country (cities, languages spoken, phone index, ...etc).

 ### Installation